30+ best ways to make friends in Charlotte

 Socialize over cocktails at CLT Social Club hangouts.

-What to expect: Charlotte native and founder Katey Shehan founded CLT Social Club for people wanting to expand their social circle.
+What to expect: Charlotte native Katey Shehan founded CLT Social Club for people wanting to expand their social circle.

-- The club, which has amassed an Instagram following of over 30,000, hosts popular day parties and other social events for those 25-40 at local bars like Goldie's and Resident Culture.
+- The club, which has amassed an Instagram following of over 30,000, hosts popular day parties and other social events at local bars for those aged 25–40.

 If you go: Follow them on Instagram for upcoming event details.